lluppesms/activate.cicd.course/Labs/yml/02_Stages/readme.md

 This will define what is already defined due to the order of our stages.
 Stage2 will now depend on Stage1 and will not be executed before Stage1 was successfully finished.

-To make it a bit more interesting, let us now add a third stage that depends on Stage2.
+To make it a bit more interesting, Let's now add a third stage that depends on Stage2.

 * Goto the end of our pipeline
 * Add the following code